 When you receive a gift that is destined to be a gift once again, label it as soon as you can with the name of the person who gave it to you, and when they gave it to you.
 This is a simple habit to get into, but an essential one for regifting.
-Post-it notes are OK, although if they fall off you’re relying on your memory.
-I would suggest something a little stronger, maybe a Post-It in combination with an elastic band.
-Don’t use strong tape on something that will rip or tear the gift or packaging, that just looks cheap and could ruin a perfectly fine regiftable item.
-If you want, you could use a small notebook instead.
 Log items in the same way you would to make thank you cards for wedding presents and baby shower gifts.

-Some people say candles fall into this category, but I’d have to disagree.
-For a start, they can make up part of a larger gift, especially a gift basket.
-And some people genuinely like candles; if you know one of those people find a nice gift bag for the waxy present and pass it forward.
-However, you’ll need to be creative, very creative, with any of the following, so beware: books that have no tie to the person you’re giving it to; CDs or DVDs that are equally random, obscure or awful; clothing without the tags; shoes or sneakers (unless they’re spot on for both size AND style); useless appliances (come on, who really wants a “Clapper?”)
+Beware of the following gifts you're considering regifting: books that have no tie to the person you’re giving it to; CDs or DVDs that are equally random, obscure or awful; clothing without the tags; shoes or sneakers (unless they’re spot on for both size AND style); useless appliances (come on, who really wants a “Clapper?”)
 If you feel a little uncomfortable or guilty about regifting any item, probably best not to do it.
 Of course, if you really don’t like the person you’re giving it to, but have to give a gift (like those Secret Santa deals) I’ll look the other way as you pass on a crappy DVD movie with a random autobiography taped to it.

 Sorry, but a sweater you’ve only worn a few times is not a regifter, even if you do have all the tags and the original gift box.
-Same goes for all other clothing, most appliances, anything in fact that you can get actual ‘mileage’ out of.
+Same goes for all other clothing, most appliances, anything in fact that you can get actual "mileage" out of.
 Gift cards are also included here.
 It doesn’t matter if you only used $5 of a $30 card, that’s just tacky.
-However, I say “usually” because there are some exceptions to this rule that are covered in section 2.
-If it’s meant purely for display, like a photo frame, candlestick, painting or something in that same vein, you can “usually” get away with it.
-Make sure you give it a quick dusting first though, that’s a dead giveaway.
-Of course, if that person saw the item on display in your home, you’re in a whole heap of awkwardness.

 Time may be a great healer, but it doesn’t really do the regifter any favors.
 The older the brand new item becomes, the more obvious it becomes that this is a regift.
 If you can no longer find the product in the stores, if the packaging has been updated or if the company that made it went out of business ages ago, you’re stuck with that item.
 By all means try to sell it or give it to charity, but as a regift it stinks of “here’s an old thing I found in my basement, but hey, it’s never been used!”